-The truth is, marketers are most successful when they have a true partnership with their clients.
+The truth is, marketers are most successful when we have a true partnership with our client.
 In order for clients and agencies to have thriving relationships, with successful return on investment, they both need to subscribe to the following:

 Personalized, Active Communication